gojiraKi/yii2-ajaxcrud-2024/README.md

 This is a fork of  [yii2-ajaxcrud](https://github.com//yii2-ajaxcrud).

+This is to upgrade to support Bootstrap 5 library.

 Gii CRUD template for Single Page Ajax Administration for yii2

 ![yii2 ajaxcrud extension screenshot](https://c1.staticflickr.com/1/330/18659931433_6e3db2461d_o.png "yii2 ajaxcrud extension screenshot")